daniel-beet/acme.sh.wiki-clone/notify.md

 ```

-The notifications can be emails for any other supported way, such as requesting to a webhook, etc.
+The notifications can be emails or any other supported ways, such as requesting to a webhook, etc.

 You can also implement your own hook.